OWASP/CheatSheetSeries/cheatsheets/Authorization_Testing_Automation_Cheat_Sheet.md

 In order to achieve the full automation of the evaluation of the *authorization matrix*, the following actions have been performed:

 1. Formalize the authorization matrix in a pivot format file allowing:
-    1. The processing by a program in a easy way.
+    1. The processing by a program easily.
     2. To be read and updated by a human for the follow-up of the authorization combinations.
     3. Hierarchy in the information in order to easily materialize the different combinations.
     4. The maximum possible of independence from the technology and design used to implement the application exposing the features.